xiaozaa/mintTool/README.md

   //-----------------------------------------------------------------
   //-----------------------------------------------------------------

-In abi.json, you neet to copy the smart contract abi and paste in abi.json.
+In abi.json, you need to copy the smart contract abi and paste in abi.json.

 # All privacy information are stored in your local workspace.
 The repo will not use any personal information or private key.
 Be careful about your wallet.